melkypie/resource-packs/README.md

 ## Change log

+### 1.2.1.1
+- Added a new sprite DIALOG_IRON_RIVETS_BOTTOM which is the same sprite as DIALOG_IRON_RIVETS_HORIZONTAL (pack creators beware due to the addition of the new sprite both of the sprites have changed a bit.
+All hub packs will be updated)

 ### 1.2.1
 - Fixes the login screen and overlay not toggling when switching the hub option to None
 - Adds a new color option `make_all_background_clicked`